Skip to Main Content

 Day 4 Challenge Option 2: Find Data

-Complete this challenge if you don't have any data to share.
+Complete this challenge if you don't have any data to share and publish in the UMB Data Catalog.

 1. Explore open repositories and see if you can find some data related to your own research interests!